pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       options.

     Options:
-      -R, --resultclass <class name>  Filter by the classname provided.
+      -r, --resultclass <class name>  Filter by the classname provided.
-      -r, --role <role name>          Filter by the role name provided.
+      -x, --role <role name>          Filter by the role name provided.
       --includequalifiers / --no_includequalifiers
                                       Include qualifiers in the result.
 Default is to include qualifiers